Balancing chemical equations practice

-Balancing chemical equations by the ion-electron method has certain general rules or formulas which we use to balance redox reactions.
+Balancing chemical equations by the ion-electron method has certain general rules or formulas that we use to balance redox reactions.
 We use rules for balancing equations by the ion-electron method may include,

-- If the reaction occurs in an acid solution, a requisite number of hydrogen ions for balancing the number of the atom involved in the partial equations.
+• If the reaction occurs in an acid solution, a requisite number of hydrogen ions for balance the number of atoms involved in the partial equations.
 For the alkaline solution or high pH solution, we use hydroxyl ions.

 Potassium permanganate in dilute sulfuric acid oxidizes iron from the ferrous state to the ferric state by changing the electronic configuration of the iron atom.
 Permanganate ion is the oxidant and the ferrous ion is the reductant in balancing chemical equations.